jpreardon/weighter/WORKLOG.md

 - Add a helper to format the dates
 - Default new date entry to today and make it a date field
+- Refactor weight form to partial, make date read-only on edit.

 ## 2019-11-09